FashionMAC: Deformation-Free Fashion Image Generation with Fine-Grained Model Appearance Customization: Experiments of the Mask Prediction

 \section{Experiments of the Mask Prediction}

 To enable accurate region-aware conditioning during the denoising process, we explore where to place the mask prediction head for optimal spatial guidance.
-We experimentally found that applying mask prediction on low-level encoder features at early denosing timesteps tends to produce imprecise region masks.
+We experimentally found that applying mask prediction on low-level encoder features at early denoising timesteps tends to produce imprecise region masks.
 In contrast, decoder-based masks remain relatively stable and less affected by the timestep.
 The results are illustrated in~\figref{fig:mask-prediction}.
 We attribute this to the noisy nature of early-step features and the limited capacity of shallow encoder blocks to extract meaningful spatial cues from them.
 Conversely, decoder features benefit from deeper hierarchical feature integration, which enhances their ability to localize fine-grained semantic regions.
 Based on this observation, we adopt a chained mask injection strategy that progressively predicts and injects masks at network layers across timesteps, providing stable and precise regional priors to guide generation.
+The mask generation introduces only a marginal computational overhead—approximately $32.7$ MFlops, corresponding to a $7\%$ increase in inference time.